Lexicon

 via Soddy/Daly

 The periodic reconciliation of diverged financial claims to actual productive capacity.
-When virtual wealth—claims growing under compound interest—exceeds what the physical base can service, the divergence becomes unsustainable.
-Clearance occurs through defaults (claims written down), inflation (nominal claims diluted in real terms), or restructuring (maturity extension, haircuts, debt-for-equity swaps).
-Soddy and later Daly identified this as the thermodynamic corollary of a monetary system that permits unbounded claim growth against a bounded physical base.
+When virtual wealth — claims growing under compound interest — exceeds what the physical base can service, the divergence becomes unsustainable.
+Clearance occurs through defaults (claims written down), inflation (nominal claims diluted), or restructuring (maturity extension, haircuts, debt-for-equity swaps).
+Soddy and later Daly identified this as the thermodynamic corollary of a monetary system permitting unbounded claim growth against a bounded physical base.
 The 2008–2009 episode was a clearance event; the mechanism operates whether or not policymakers recognize it.

 Coasean Agent